Adult Tournament Structure

 - The draw and match formats.

-8. IT all starts in 2021.
-All of the changes will take effect in January 2021.
-In the coming months, be on the lookout for webinars and other educational materials that will take a deeper dive into the details of the new structure.
+8. These changes have taken effect as of January 2021.
+In the coming months, be on the look out for webinars and other educational materials that will take a deeper dive into the details of the new structure.

 To read more about the 2021 Nationwide USTA Adult Tournament Structure, click here.